mohanabathula/load_balancer/README.md

     - `E` - Turn right more sharply

 - **If manual control does not work**, press `B` to enable manual control mode for the ego vehicle.

 ---

+### Key Updates:

+1. **Documentation Links**:
+   - **CARLA 0.9.13 Documentation**: Points to the build guide for CARLA 0.9.13.
+   - **CARLA ROS Bridge Documentation**: Links to the ROS installation guide for the ROS Bridge.
+   - **CARLA ROS Bridge GitHub**: Provides the official GitHub repository for the ROS Bridge.

+2. **Instructions**: The steps to launch CARLA and the ROS Bridge remain the same,

+---